tobomedia/RevisionNotes/aws-cloud-practitioner/NOTES.md

 ### <a id="glossary-srr"></a>SRR - Same Region Replication
 S3 feature that automatically replicates objects within the same AWS region for compliance, data protection, and workflow optimization.

+### <a id="glossary-ssm"></a>SSM - Systems Manager
+Comprehensive service for managing EC2 and on-premises infrastructure at scale.
+Provides patch management, command execution, session management, and configuration management capabilities.

+### <a id="glossary-ssm-session-manager"></a>SSM Session Manager
+Component of Systems Manager that provides secure shell access to EC2 instances without requiring SSH keys, bastion hosts, or port 22 access.
+Sessions can be logged to S3 for audit compliance.

 ### <a id="glossary-timestream"></a>Timestream
 Fully managed time series database service for IoT and operational applications that makes it easy to store and analyze trillions of events per day.